 Excessive absences negatively impact a student's learning.
-Any student missing more than 16 days of school, whether excused or unexcused, can be designated as chronically absent.
+Any student missing more than 10% of the days of school, whether excused or unexcused, is designated as chronically absent per federal standards.
 Absences due to suspension or expulsion are not included in this count.